WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/multi-tender.md

 ![Sale Model](images/SalePurchase.png)

-Every Sale PURCHASE request, which passes validation, creates Sale-Purchase record in system.
-Sale-Purchase record get one of the following states:
+Every PURCHASE operation, which passes validation, creates new Sale-Purchase record in Wirecard ePOS system.
+Sale-Purchase record gets one of the following states:

 - **IN_PROGRESS** - internal state
-- **UNCONFIRMED** - purchase transaction is processed regardless SUCCESS or FAILED result and Sale total amount is not fully paid
+- **UNCONFIRMED** - purchase transaction is processed and Sale total amount is not fully paid
 - **COMPLETED** - sum of completed purchase transactions cover Sale total amount
 - **RETURNED** - all purchased goods have been returned by customer and Sale total amount is refunded
 - **PARTIALLY_RETURNED** - only some of purchased goods have been returned by customer and part Sale total amount is refunded
-- **CANCELED** - all purchase transactions are reversed and CANCEL operation was successful
+- **CANCELED** - all purchase transactions are reversed and [CANCEL](#what-is-cancel-operation) operation was successful
-- **FAILED** - all purchase transaction are either failed or reversed and FAIL operation was successful
+- **FAILED** - all purchase transaction are either in FAILED or REVERSED state and [FAIL](#what-is-fail-operation) operation was successful

 !!!
 Tip
     Use [GET /v1/sales/{id} call](cash.md#get-a-sale-call) to get Sale record with all details.